 Transactions denominated in a currency other than the accounting currency are recorded on the basis of exchange rates prevailing on the date they occur or accrue to the Fund.

 Assets and liabilities, expressed in a currency other than the accounting currency, are translated on the basis of exchange rates ruling at the balance sheet date.

-As at 30 December 2019, the exchange rates were as follows:
+As at 30 December 2019, all assets and liabilities were denominated in Euro.